flybywiresim/docs/docs/fbw-a32nx/settings.md

 {==

-You can  decide to activate or deactivate it at time in the flyPad EFB.
+You can decide to activate or deactivate this at any time in the flyPad EFB.

 ==}

 The first time you start the aircraft after this feature has been included and also everytime you enable Error Reporting you will see a confirmation dialog where you need to click on `Yes`.

 ![Consent Dialog for Error Reporting](assets/settings/error-reporting-consent.png "Consent Dialog for Error Reporting")

+flyPad EFB Settings for Error Reporting:

 ![flyPad EFB Setting Error Reporting](assets/settings/efb-settings-atsuaoc-error-reporting.png "flyPad EFB Setting Error Reporting")